-In this article, you will learn how to use the model leaderboard to quickly compare and select models to deploy
+In this article, you will learn how to use the model leaderboard to quickly compare and select models that best suit your needs.

-After your models are successfully trained, they are ready for deployment.
-These models are listed on the model leaderboard for you to easily compare their performance and select the most appropriate model to deploy.
+After your models are successfully trained, they are ready for use.
+These models are listed on the model leaderboard for you to easily compare their performance and select the most appropriate model to use.

 Note: Only successfully trained models are listed on the model leaderboard.
 If you don’t see some models that you selected for training on the leaderboard, go to the model listing tab to check the status of the models.